 This definition gives a good framework to analyse VAW and its components, however, it also shows the complexity of the phenomenon and the challenges related to its measurement.
 The traditional sources used to study VAW are police or court records, but these sources have several limitations.
 Although records based on police or courts could be improved in order to better mainstream gender into their collection, processing and dissemination115, they remain a bias source of information on VAW.
 Given the sensitivity of the subject and the predominant culture where domestic violence may not be seen as a crime, women tend to underreport the offences116 and therefore statistics based on reporting cases heavily underestimate the phenomenon.
 Surveys dedicated to measuring violence against women are better tools for collecting information on VAW since the women do not need to officially report the violence.
 Also, if properly designed, they reflect the actual occurrences of victimization rather than what is reported to officials.
 Some international organizations such as the World Health Organization (WHO) and the United Nations Interregional Crime and Justice Research Institute (UNICRI) embarked on projects to develop survey methodologies to be implemented in several countries in a standardized format to obtain estimates of the prevalence of VAW which would allow for intercountry comparison.
-A list of standard indicators should be developed at regional and international level with the objective of clarifying what it needs to be measured to study VAW and regional and international guidelines should be developed to further improve the collection of data on VAW in official statistics.
-Among the issues that need to be analysed are117:
+A list of standard indicators should

-- How to ask women about their experience with violence and to design the questionnaire so that women are asked about violence in a less direct way as possible; - The reference period of victimization (lifetime, previous six months, one year, five years); - What information should be collected on the victimization event; - How to assure the safety of the women and make sure that the data remain confidential and the women will not be affected by revealing their stories.
+- How to ask women about their experience with violence and to design the questionnaire so that women are asked about violence in a less direct way as possible; - ➤ The reference period of victimization (lifetime, previous six months, one year, five years); - What information should be collected on the victimization event; - How to assure the safety of the women and make sure that the data remain confidential and the women will not be affected by revealing their stories.